nicoRomeroCuruchet/MinimalistDriver/README.md

           ...
        }

    Each of its fields contains a pointer to the function that will be executed when certain actions are performed on the file from user mode.
-For example, the four detailed correspond to the read, write, open, and close operations.
-If some of the pointers are left as NULL, they will be associated with default operations."
+For example, the four detailed correspond to the *read, write, open, and close* operations.
+If some of the pointers are left as *NULL*, they will be associated with default operations.

 # First toy driver: dev/null: